American Boys' Activities: Music

 Learning Instruments

-Most children who learned music probably did so from their parents.
+Most children in colonial America who learned music probably did so from their parents.
 As the colonies became more established, the wealthy elite could afford to hire music and dancing teachers.
 Other children probably had limited opportunities to learn music unless their parents could teach them.
 The musical experience of American children did not begin to change until the late 19th century.
-The tremendous wealth generated by indistrialization significantly expanded the middle class and many of the newly affluent families, especially the mothers, wanted their children to acquire cultural refinements like music.
-In addition, for the first time in America, it was not just wealthy families that could afford a piano in the family.
-Children were required to take music lessons which quite a number of boys did not particularly enjoy.
-Jews in particular seem to have promoted musical skills wih their children.
-I am not sure why this was.
+The tremendous wealth generated by indistrialization significantly expanded the middle class.
+Many of the newly affluent families, especially the mothers, wanted their children to acquire cultural refinements like music that they did not have as children.
+In addition, for the first time in America, it was not just wealthy families that could afford instruments.
+Even an instrument as wealthy as a piano was within the reach of middle-class families.
+Parents insisted that their children were required to take music lessons which quite a number of boys did not particularly enjoy.
+We get the impression from the photographic lessons that until after World War I, more boys than girls received music lessons.
+We suspect that European immigration was a factor affecting music instruction.
+Many of the immigrants came from European countries with strong musical traditions.
+Jews in particular seem to have promoted musical skills with their children.
+We are not sure why this was.
+We note both home instruction and music schools.
+We believe that music schools becme increasingly important with urbanization.

 Music Traditions

 The colonial music tradition was primarily English with the exception of the Scotts-Irish tradition.
+Here religionn was a factor.
+The Pilgrims were desenting English puritans which in the Calvanist tradition who were very suspicious of anything sensual such as dance and music.
+And even Anglican England was not at the center of the European music world.
 There was little cultural exchnge with Native Americans.
-There was, however, a significant interchnge with Aftrican slaves, although it was generally disguised until the more open environment of the late 20th century.
-The only real original American music style is jazz which came from the Afro-American cultural tradition.
+There was, however, a significant interchnge with African slaves, although it was generally disguised until the more open environment of the late-20th century.
+Another major contribution to music in America was the European immogrants of the 19th and early-20th century.
 The American musical traditions was signifcantly broadened with the arrival of a wider range of Europen immigrants in the late-19th century.
 This significantly broadened and enriched the American musical tradition.
+The Germans were the most important group and the cGermans were at the center of the Western music tradition.
+While German immigrants broufht their love of music and music tastes with them, most of the most talented muscicians stayed in Germany.
+This did not change until the rise of the NAZIs which drove many talented musicians from Germany.
+Another major contribution was made by the Jews driven from the Tsarist Empire by the Russians.
 Of all the European groups, Jews seem to have had a particularly important impact on American music.
+The only real original American music style is jazz which came from the Afro-American cultural tradition.

 Instruments